2024 Dodge Charger

 The Charger is no exception.
 In 2009 Dodge came out with the new SRT8 version of the Charger, the most powerful sedan ever to come out of the factory.

 While the 2009 model has superior numbers, the 2010 model is even better.
-The big difference between the two is the 2010 model goes 0-60 mph in 4.5 seconds compared to the 5.1 seconds that the old model needed.
+The difference between the two is that the 2010 model goes 0-60 mph in 4.5 seconds compared to the 5.1 seconds that the old model needed.